CMU-CREATE-Lab/automate-plume-viz/README.md

+This repository hosts the code for generating videos that show the visualizations of [smell reports](https://smellpgh.org/) and forward dispersion simulation (using the [HYSPLIT model](https://www.ready.noaa.gov/HYSPLIT.php)).
+For getting wind information, you may want to check [WindNinja](https://www.firelab.org/project/windninja).

 # Setup the tool

 SSH to the hal21 server and clone this repository.
 (This step is only for the CoCalc system administrator.)